PTegmark/Scratch-GANPaint/README.md

 ## What is GAN Paint?
 [GAN Paint](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4) is a tool that has used GANs (Generative Adversarial Networks) to generate 16 photorealistic images of churches.
-By using the various brushes provided, and then shading in the image, the you can tell GAN Paint to add or remove certain features to/from different parts of the image, and GAN Paint will alter the image accordingly.
-I recommend that you play around with it for a few minutes to see what I'm talking about.
+By using the various brushes provided, and then dragging your mouse across the image, you can tell GAN Paint to add or remove certain features to/from different parts of the image, and GAN Paint will alter the image accordingly.
+I recommend that you play around with GAN Paint for a few minutes to see what I'm talking about.

 ## What is Scratch?
 I would describe Scratch as a programming language for kids, developed by the Lifelong Kindergarten Group at the MIT Media Lab.
 It uses blocks instead of lines of code (which is nice because that eliminates syntax errors), and is overall more intuitive to understand than most other programming languages.
 You can make all sorts of projects in Scratch, and then share them on the [Scratch website](scratch.mit.edu).
 Scratch can do most of what other programming languages can do, although a Scratch file can only be run inside the Scratch editor.
-Scratch's other downsides are that it is very slow at math when compared to other programming languages, and that (as far as I am aware) it cannot read or write to outside files.
+Scratch's other downsides are that it is very slow at math when compared to other programming languages, and that (as far as I am aware) it cannot read from or write to outside files.

 For more information, check out Scratch's About page [here](https://scratch.mit.edu/about).